Definition

 sc queryex type=service state=all

 There are other ways to find your service like opening task manager and click on the tab "Services".
-Or using WMI to query the services.

 Get-WmiObject -Class Win32_service | findstr mysvc